3hsan1njast/HackerRank-appleAndOrange/README.md

-# HackerRank-appleAndOrange
+# HackerRank "Apple and Orange"
-My solution for "Apple and Orange"
+Sam's house has an apple tree and an orange tree that yield an abundance of fruit.
+Using the information given below, determine the number of apples and oranges that land on Sam's house.